axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

       - DRY - Reduce duplication in the system.
       - Orthogonality - Reduce interdependency in the system (which is easy if DRY is followed)
    - When using together they create systems that are more flexible, more understandable, easy to debug, test and maintain.
-   - If you are in a project where people try to chaneg things and every change causes 4 other things to break - then its time to refractor a non-orthogonal system.
+   - If you are in a project where people try to change things and every change causes 4 other things to break - then its time to refractor a non-orthogonal system.

    ### Challenges
    - Consider the difference between tools which have a graphical user interface and small but combinable command-line utilities used at shell prompts.Which set is more orthogonal, and why?
 Which is easier to use for exactly the purpose for which it was intended?
 Which set is easier to combine with other tools to meet new challenges?
 Which set is easier to learn?
       - Editors like VSCode, PHPStorm, Eclipse

    - C++ supports multiple inheritance, and Java allows a class to implement multiple interfaces.
 Ruby has mixins.
 What impact does using these facilities have on orthogonality?
 Is there a difference in impact between using multiple inheritance and multiple interfaces?
-Is there a difference between using delegation and usig inheritance?
+Is there a difference between using delegation and using inheritance?

    ### Exercises
    #### Exercise 1